meldridge/meldridge.github.io/posts/_posts/2018-08-23-Security-is-always-a-trade-off.md

 ---
 layout: post
-title: Security is always a Trade-off
+title: Security is always a trade-off
 image: "/images/security-trade-off-cropped.png"
 excerpt: Everything we do in the security industry is a trade-off between convenience and security.
 The important thing is to be honest about the compromises you are making, and why they are necessary.
 ---